grunkgrunk/findbolig-api/README.md

     session = fb.login(username, password)
     extracted = fb.extract(session)

-The extracted variable is a list of dictionaries in the form:
+The "extracted" variable now holds a list of dictionaries in the form:

     [{
         'Adresse': 'Lundtoftegade',